 The way this works is your first two recruits go directly under you, and they form your left and right “leg”.
 This formation continues a theoretical infinite levels deep.

-Here’s a screenshot of the video above, to show you what I mean:
+Here’s a screenshot I found to show you what I mean:

 As you can see, it’s basically one big “pyramid shaped” downline.